milonmaze/privacy-terms-observatory-beta/www.facebook.com/privacy/explanation.md

 Privacy Policy
-We updated our Privacy Policy on December 16, 2025.
-View our previous policy.
 What is the Privacy Policy and what does it cover?
 Effective December 16, 2025 | View printable version | See previous versions
 Highlights